VentGrey/Epitaph/README.md

 I'm trasitioning this theme to use some "new" features I had in mind.
 Please be patient here are some of the few *new* features you can expect in the next commits:

 - New catppuccin (mocha) colorscheme.
-- Updated Nerd Fonts for more icons support.
 - New wallpapers (old ones will be deleted, you can backup them now or find them in previous commits).
   - All of the new wallpapers will be progressive rock / metal related.
 (Will add a copyright notice).
-- Systray support for lemonbar (using trayer).
 - Improvements to liquid template for lemonbar.
 - Improved wiki.
 - New screenshots.